programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 You have now learned the basics of how the search field functions.
 As you will see throughout the rest of this lesson, SolrWayback contains many ways to navigate the archived web as a source.
 Right below the search bar, two important toggle buttons are available.
 The two toggles presented here are `Grouped search` and `URL search`.

 Throughout this lesson you are working with a small subset of a bigger collection.
-Often, when working with the archived web you will be sifting through not only millions of documents, but also multiple copies of identical documents as archiving technologies archive all URLs even when an identical copy of the source already exists in the collection.[^4] The grouped search functionality in SolrWayback collapses results by URL into one when ticked.
+Often, when working with the archived web you will be sifting through not only millions of documents, but also multiple copies of identical documents as archiving technologies archive all URLs even when an identical copy of the source already exists in the collection.
+The grouped search functionality in SolrWayback collapses results by URL into one when ticked.
 This can be very useful when exploring collections containing a larger number of sources.

 The `URL Search` button provides another useful function that is important for you to know about.
 The use case for this button is the following, very common, situation: you have a collection of material and you want to find a particular web page at a specific URL.
 For example, in this small collection you’re working with, you might want to find the webpage of Congresswoman Virginia Foxx and you know that her web page was archived from the following URL: http://foxx.house.gov/index.cfm?sectionid=102&sectiontree=&pageNum=51.
 If you copy this URL directly into the search field and try to search for it, no results will appear.
 If however you tick the `URL Search` button and redo your search, you will find a result.
 Why is this so you may ask?
 URLs often contain special characters such as '&' and '#'.
 When you ticked the `URL Search`-box, you instructed the software to handle these characters directly as part of the URL and therefore you get a valid result in this case.
 Keeping both of these buttons in mind will help you retrieve the results you are actually looking for as you work your way through a collection of material from the archived web.